modxcms/fred/docs/acls/permissions.md

 #### fred_media_sources
 View Media Sources in the Manager

-## Elements
+## Element Permissions
 #### fred_elements
-View Elements
+View Elements in the Manager or front-end Contexts

 #### fred_element_save
-Create/edit/duplicate Elements
+Create/edit/duplicate Elements in the Manager

 #### fred_element_delete
-Delete Elements
+Delete Elements in the Manager

 #### fred_element_screenshot
-Take screenshot and replace sidebar preview for Elements
+Take a screenshot to replace the current sidebar preview for Elements

 #### fred_element_move
-Drag and drop Elements in drop zones
+Drag and drop Elements into drop zones in the front-end

 #### fred_element_rebuild
 View the Rebuild tab in the Manager

 ### Element Categories
 #### fred_element_categories
-View Fred Element Categories
+View Fred Element Categories in the Manager

 #### fred_element_category_save
-Create/edit/duplicate Element Categories
+Create/edit/duplicate Element in the Manager or front-end Context

 #### fred_element_category_delete
-Delete any Element Categories
+Delete any Element Categories in the Manager

 ### RTE Configs
 #### fred_element_rtes